 Any additional fees incurred by 3air, including but not limited to exchange fees, transfer fees, or payment processor fees, may be included in the internal exchange rate or added as a surcharge and transparently presented to the user.

-In the case ISPs do not want to deal with payments in crypto, 3air might partner with third parties offering an exchange service to fiat for ISPs if such a service is permitted by regulators.
-This service would be provided at an additional cost.
+In cases where the ISPs don’t want to deal with crypto payments, 3air might partner with third parties offering fiat exchange services to ISPs if regulators permit such a service.
+This service comes at an additional cost.

 The above are just examples.
 Once a payment provider is integrated, these details might change to accommodate their requirements.